cloud66/help-old/_posts/deployment/redeployment-hook.md

 Only pushing code to the same branch as your stack Git branch will redeploy your stack.
 If you push code to another branch, nothing happens.
 This allows you to push code on your development branch without an automatic redeploy on your production stack.

 <h2 id="github-event">Use continuous deployment on GitHub</h2>
-This options is available only for github users that has enough access to create/edit/create deployement event on stack github repository.
+This option is available for GitHub users that have enough access to create and edit deployement events for stacks on GitHub.

-On your stack setting page, turn on _Continuous deployment on Github_.
-This will create new webhook on your repository on github or simple modify existing one to let Cloud66 recieve _deployment_ events as well.
+On your _Stack settings_ modal, turn on _Continuous deployment on Github_.
+This will create a new webhook for your repository on GitHub or simply modify and existing one to let Cloud66 recieve _deployment_ events as well.

-With this feature turned on whenever you push new commit, cloud66 automatically will generate new _deployment event_ base on recieving _push event_.
-Also cloud66 will send _deployment status events_ on different stack deploying status (strated/cancelled/suceed/failed)
+With this feature enabled, whenever you push new commit, Cloud 66 will automatically generate a new _deployment event_ based on recieving the _push event_ from GitHub.
+We will also send _deployment status events_ on different deployment statuses, such as started, cancelled, succeeded and failed.

-For more information please vistit github site.

-<a href="https://developer.github.com/v3/repos/deployments/">Github Deployment API</a>
+For more information please refer to the <a href="https://developer.github.com/v3/repos/deployments/">Github Deployment API</a>.

 <h2 id="github">Use a redeployment hook with GitHub</h2>
 On your stack detail page, click _Stack information_ in the right sidebar and copy the URL provided in the _Redeployment hook_ field.
 Next, visit your GitHub repository, click _Settings_ in the right sidebar, and then _Webhooks & Services_ in the left sidebar.